-The Group's consolidated financial statements for 2022 have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and in accordance with IFRS as adopted by the EU and further requirements in the Danish Financial Statements Act.
+The Group's consolidated financial statements for 2022 have been prepared in accordance with IFRS as adopted by the EU and further requirements in the Danish Financial Statements Act.

 The consolidated financial statements are presented in Danish kroner (DKK), which is the Parent Company's functional currency, and all values are rounded to the nearest DKK million, except when otherwise stated.